 Alright folks, just one more tutorial from the Family Room Reveal for you!
-Remember that black vintage-inspired Mail Organizer off to the corner?
-Well, I have all steps for you in one little post so you can make one too!
+Remember that black Vintage-Inspired Mail Organizer off to the corner?
+Well, I have a Mail Organizer Tutorial for you in one little post so you can make one too!
 Pretty exciting huh?

 I originally wanted a vintage card catalog for this space, but I couldn’t find one I liked and I wasn’t sure about building all of those drawers myself so I kept looking.
 Then I came across a desk organizer at World Market and thought it was beautiful.
 But since I wanted something a little larger and in black with gold accents I decided to just go ahead and build one myself.
 Why not, right?